MDAnalysis/UserGuide/doc/source/units.rst

 original MD format stored the trajectory data, MDAnalysis converts it to MDAnalysis units when reading the data in, and converts back when writing the data out.
 Analysis classes generally also use these default units.
-Exceptions to the default units are always noted in the documentation.
+Exceptions to the default units are always noted in the documentation; for example, mass densities can be given in :math:`g/cm^3`.

 Other base units are listed in the table :ref:`table-baseunits`.